I'm writing tests for Laravel and PHPUnit. My tests make use of a setUp method which runs factory methods when applicable. For example:

 }

-As you can see, I have implicitly called parent::setUp()
+As you can see, I have implicitly called parent::setUp().

-method, traits do not work!
-For example, If I write a test which doesnt use a setUp()
+However, when I use my own setUp method, traits do not work!
+For example, If I write a test which doesnt use a setUp() method, and I use the DatabaseTransactions trait, then everything works as expected.
+Transactions are working fine for this test.

-within the trait method, it outputs data, but it just doesn't run transactions!
+However, If I add my own setUp() method, even if I run parent::setUp(), the trait doesn't work!
+I know it's being run, because if I var_dump() within the trait method, it outputs data, but it just doesn't run transactions!

-If I remove my own setUp()
+If I remove my own setUp() method, transactions work as expected again!

-trait, this behaviour is also displayed using the DatabaseMigrations
+It's not just the DatabaseTransactions trait, this behaviour is also displayed using the DatabaseMigrations trait.
+I haven't checked other traits.

-However if I change my setUp()
+However if I change my setUp() method to:

 public function setUp()